Symphony No. 2 (Beethoven): Second movement

 This movement, Larghetto, is in the dominant key of A major and is one of Beethoven's longest symphonic slow movements.
 There are clear indications of the influence of folk music and the pastoral, presaging his Symphony No. 6 ("Pastoral").

 The movement, like the first, is in sonata form.
 Franz Schubert quoted from the movement in the second movement of his Grand Duo for piano.

+This movement is often used, but in F Major, as the hymn tune 'Alsace' to the words: 'What various hindrances we meet'.

 Third movement

 This movement, Scherzo: Allegro, encloses a melodious oboe and bassoon quartet within a typical-sounding Austrian side-slapping dance.

 Fourth movement

-The fourth movement, Allegro molto, is composed of very rapid string passages.
-Musicologist Robert Greenberg of the San Francisco Conservatory of Music describes the highly unusual opening motif as a hiccup, belch or flatulence followed by a groan of pain.
-According to Greenberg:

-Musicologist and composer Bryan Townsend refers to this assertion by Greenberg as "an example of musicological overreach".
-Greenberg does not cite any references to reinforce this interpretation he puts forth in his courses "The symphonies of Beethoven" and "How to listen to and understand great music".